nvantan94/challenge-quod-ai/README.md

 2) Compile Project

-To run the application, using the following command in project root:
+First, you need to compile the project, using the following command in project root:
 ```
 mvn compile
 ```

 3) Run Project

 After compiling, using the following command in project root to run the application:
 ```
 mvn exec:java -Dexec.mainClass=quod.ai.bigdata.TopProjectsDetector -Dexec.args="<directory for saving csv file>"